- Have you ever wanted to get something done for your community?

 If the answer is yes, then have you ever thought about becoming a city councillor?

-The Local Government Association which is the national body representing local government, has lots of information which will help you understand what is involved.
+The Local Government Association, which is the national body representing local government, has lots of information that will help you understand what is involved.

 Read our page about how to become a candidate to find out what you need to do if you decide to put yourself forward for nomination as a councillor.